SiteRelEnby/anduril2/README.md

   * Ramp style selection moved to 8C (does anyone really change ramps that often?...)
   * Momentary mode moved to 12C (may move again in the future)
   * Sunset timer moved to 12H
+* Build-time configuration for some additional stuff (in its own section)
+  * Using aux LEDs to display the battery voltage while the light is on.
+This is by default only enabled for lights with an RGB button but no RGB aux (e.g. K1), but can be enabled for any light by setting `USE_AUX_RGB_LEDS_WHILE_ON`.
+For lights with forward facing aux, added `RGB_VOLTAGE_WHILE_ON_THRESHOLD_OFF` and `RGB_VOLTAGE_WHILE_ON_THRESHOLD_LOW` to customise when the voltage is displayed, so if this causes a problem it can be disabled at low ramp levels.
 * Use a less bzr/bizarre VCS
 * Remove reference to bad childrens' fantasy novels by a terrible person.
 Please [read another book](https://knowyourmeme.com/memes/read-another-book).